remindmodel/remind/tutorials/12_Calibrating_CES_Parameters.md

 # Calibrationg CES Parameters

-## Introduction

-REMIND uses a production function with nested Constant Elasticity of Substitution (CES) to determine a region's Gross Domestic Product (GDP) and several intermediate products (such as different industry sectors' output).
-This function has the general form:

-$V_o = \left( \sum{\alpha_i {V_i}^{\rho_o}} \right)^{\frac{1}{\rho_o}}$

-with output quantity $V_o$, input quantities $V_i$, elasticity parameter
-$\rho_o$, and efficiency parameters $\alpha_i$.

-In a regular REMIND run, the elasticity $\rho_o$, and efficiency parameters $\alpha_i$ for all the nodes of the nested CES function are fixed, with the various policies and settings in a given scenario affecting input quantities and, consequently, output quantities.

-While the valuess of the elasticity parameters
-$\rho_o$ are fixed in the model code, the efficiency parameters $\alpha_i$ are determined in a special calibration run.
-In a calibration run, the efficiency parameters are calibrated to predefined input and output values of a given baseline scenario, generally given by an SSP (Shared Socioeconomic Pathway) narrative.
-The idea is that, in a baseline run, $V_i$ and $V_o$ should alway (approximately) match the values given in that predefined scenario.

-Thefore, the general rule is that every time something is changed in the model that affects the input and output results of a baseline (no-policy) run for a given SSP, such as changing assumptions on the scenario itself (in pre-processing) or bounds on the mixes of inputs required for an intermediary product (such as the outputs of different industry `subsectors`), you might need a new calibration.
-This tutorial presents the basics of how to perform, use and debug a new calibration.

 ## CES Production Function Basics

-Consider the CES production function
+REMIND uses a nested CES production function of the form

 $V_o = \left( \sum{\alpha_i {V_i}^{\rho_o}} \right)^{\frac{1}{\rho_o}}$

 with output quantity $V_o$, input quantities $V_i$, elasticity parameter
 $\rho_o$, and efficiency parameters $\alpha_i$.
+The top-level output is the macroeconomic output (GDP, `inco`), and the inputs can be either intermediate production factors, that are themselves outputs of a lower level of the CES function (hence nested), or primary production factors (`ppf`) that are linked to the energy system model or macro parts of REMIND.

-In REMIND, the quantities are determined by the input data into the calibration, the elasticity parameter is part of the model code, and the efficiency parameters are to be determined during calibration.
+In a REMIND run, the quantities $V$ are free (within the constraints of the scenario) and subject to the optimisation, while the efficiency and substitution parameters $\alpha_i$ and $\rho_o$ are fixed.

+The purpose of the CES calibration is to find efficiency parameters $\alpha_i$ (the substitution parameters $\rho_o$ are fixed in the code) such that in the baseline scenario the quantities $V$ (which are derived for the different scenarios like SSP2 as part of the input data generation) are matched as best as possible.

+Therefore, anytime either the REMIND model or the input data generation is changed in a way that affects the results of a baseline scenario, that baseline scenario needs to be calibrated.

+## Iterative Calibration

-As it is not possible to calculate $n$ parameters $\alpha_i$ from a single equation, we use and iterative approach.
+As it is not possible to calculate $n$ parameters $\alpha_i$ from a single equation, we use an iterative approach.
 The
 [Euler identity](https://en.wikipedia.org/wiki/Homogeneous_function#Euler's_theorem)
 asserts that for homogeneous functions of degree one the function value is equal to the sum of the partial derivatives times the function arguments:

 $V_o = \sum{\frac{\partial V_o}{\partial  V_i} V_i}$

-As we are not seeking a general analytic solution, but only need to calculate values at specific points for the iterative process, we can express the partial derivatives in terms of the input and output quantities:
+We are not seeking a general analytic solution, but only need to calculate values at specific points for the iterative process, and thus can express the partial derivatives in terms of the input and output quantities:

 $\frac{\partial V_o}{\partial  V_i} = \pi_i = \alpha_i {V_i}^{\rho_o - 1} {V_o}^{1 - \rho_o}$

-Since the final output of the production function $V_o$ is also the numéraire (e.g. the unit – U.S. dollars – in which inputs are measured), the partial derivatives are the equilibrium prices $\pi_i$ of the input factors $V_i$ and can express the efficiency parameters in terms of quantities, prices, and elasticity parameters:
+Since the final output of the production function $V_o$ is also the numéraire (e.g. the unit – U.S. dollars – in which inputs are measured), the partial derivatives are the equilibrium prices $\pi_i$ of the input factors $V_i$ and the efficiency parameters can be expressed in terms of quantities, prices, and elasticity parameters:

 $\frac{\partial V_o}{\partial  V_i} = \pi_i \Leftrightarrow \alpha_i = \pi_i \left(\frac{V_o}{V_i}\right)^{1 - \rho_o}$